Translate First Reorder Later: Leveraging Monotonicity in Semantic Parsing: Introduction

 Figure \ref{fig:example-alignments} shows some examples of the annotations provided.
 One key observation is that a significant percentage of the alignments are monotonic, i.e., they require no reordering of the target MR (Figure \ref{fig:example-alignments}a), as opposed to non-monotonic alignments (Figure \ref{fig:example-alignments}b).
 This suggests that learning reliable lexico-logical translation patterns from aligned data should be possible.
 If there are simple patterns, shouldn't an ideal model be able to exploit them?

 With this in mind, we propose \textsc{TPol}, a \underline{T}wo-step \underline{P}arsing approach that leverages m\underline{o}notonic trans\underline{l}ations. \textsc{TPol} introduces a modular framework with two components: a \emph{Monotonic Translator} and a \emph{Reorderer}.
-The Translator is trained from pairs of NLs and MRs, where the MRs have been permuted to make them monotonically aligned.
+The Translator is trained from pairs of NLs and MRs, where the MRs have been permuted to be monotonically aligned.
 Hence, the Translator's output will be an MR whose order might not correspond to that of the gold truth.
 For this reason, the Reorderer is trained to restore the correct order of the original MR.

-Our experiments on \textsc{GeoAligned} demonstrate that by leveraging monotonicity, \textsc{TPol} improves compositional generalization both over conventional seq2seq parsers, as well as over models that similarly exploit alignments.
-Compared to a multilingual BART model \citep{liu-etal-2020-multilingual-denoising}, \textsc{TPol} achieves similar performance on the random test split ($87.5\% \rightarrow 87.3\%$) but significantly outperforms on the compositional split: $69.4\% \rightarrow 87.8\%$.
-Compared to \textsc{SpanBasedSP} \citep{herzig-berant-2021-span}, another recently proposed approach that leverages alignments, \textsc{TPol} further improves on the compositional splits: $74.6\% \rightarrow 87.8\%$.
+Our experiments on \textsc{GeoAligned} demonstrate that compared to a multilingual BART model \citep{liu-etal-2020-multilingual-denoising}, \textsc{TPol} achieves similar performance on the random test split but significantly outperforms on the compositional split across all languages.
+For example, on the query split in English, mBART obtains $69.4\%$ in exact-match accuracy and \textsc{TPol} obtains $87.8\%$.
+This result also improves on the $74.6\%$ obtained by \textsc{SpanBased} \citep{herzig-berant-2021-span}, another approach that leverages alignment annotations.

-Because most semantic parsing datasets do not contain alignment information, we experiment with alignments generated automatically using the IBM models \citep{brown-etal-1993-mathematics}.
-We test \textsc{TPol} on the popular \textsc{Scan} dataset \citep{pmlr-v80-lake18a} and show competitive results on all partitions, matching the near-perfect performance of other models.
-When tested on \textsc{Geo} with automatic alignments, \textsc{TPol} outperforms mBART on the compositional partition in English ($69.4\%\rightarrow 79\%$) and German ($56.3\% \rightarrow 60.7\%$), and matches performance on Italian.
-This demonstrates that our approach fares well even with automatic alignments and can be used on datasets that do not contain gold annotations.
+Because most semantic parsing datasets do not contain alignment information, we experiment with alignments generated automatically.
+On \textsc{Geo}, \textsc{TPol} trained with automatic alignments still outperforms mBART, and in particular on the English query split it improves by almost 10 points.
+Furthermore, we show competitive results on the popular \textsc{Scan} dataset \citep{pmlr-v80-lake18a}.